ncshy/linux-device-drivers/mmap_char_driver/README.md

 On every write syscall invocation, device memory is cleared, freed and reallocated.

-ioctl code is defined in scull.h
+ioctl macros are defined in scull.h

 The `SCULL_MAGIC` was obtained from an unused MAGIC number.